What you need to know

 - Technology skills.
 Librarians use technology to help patrons research topics.
 They also use computers to classify resources, create databases, and perform administrative duties.

-Employment of librarians and library media specialists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.
+Overall employment of librarians and library media specialists is projected to grow 6 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average growth rate for all occupations.

 Communities are increasingly turning to libraries for a variety of services and activities.
 Therefore, there will be a continuous need for librarians to manage libraries and help patrons find information.